-The Group's gross profit for the year ended 31 December 2020 was approximately HK\$41.3 million, representing an increase of approximately 78.4% from approximately HK\$23.2 million for the year ended 31 December 2019.
-The increase was mainly caused by the better margins from the new tender contracts awarded and our strategies of enhancing our operational efficiencies.
+The Group's gross profit for the year ended 31 December 2021 was approximately HK\$44.6 million, representing an increase of approximately 7.9% from approximately HK\$41.3 million for the year ended 31 December 2020.
+The increase was mainly caused by the increase of revenue.